ESPA at the Global Landscapes Forum

 The Global Landscapes Forum is the world’s largest science-led multi-sectoral platform for integrated land use.

-Throughout the two days of this important event in Bonn, Germany, we will be exhibiting and talking about ESPA research on land use intensification, protected areas management, biofuel production, and the links to poverty.
+Throughout the two days of this important event in Bonn, Germany, we exhibited and talked about ESPA research on land use intensification, protected areas management, biofuel production, and the links to poverty.

 Visit us at our Exhibition Stand in the Development Solutions Pavilion